Genrep-Software/style-guides/c++/cppguide.md

 in the codebase, especially in the lower-level libraries.
 And some of their special features (like stringifying, concatenation, and so forth) are not available through the language proper.
-But before using a macro, consider carefully whether there\'s a non-macro way to achieve the same result.
+But before using a macro, consider carefully whether there's a non-macro way to achieve the same result.
 If you need to use a macro to define an interface, contact your project leads to request a waiver of this rule.

 The following usage pattern will avoid many problems with macros; if you use macros, follow it whenever possible:

--   Don\'t define macros in a `.h` file.
+  - Don't define macros in a `.h` file.
   - `#define` macros right before you use them, and `#undef` them right after.
--   Do not just `#undef` an existing macro before replacing it with your own; instead, pick a name that\'s likely to be unique.
+  - Do not just `#undef` an existing macro before replacing it with your own; instead, pick a name that's likely to be unique.
   - Try not to use macros that expand to unbalanced C++ constructs, or at least document that behavior well.
   - Prefer not using `##` to generate function/class/variable names.

 Exporting macros from headers (i.e., defining them in a header without `#undef`ing them before the end of the header) is extremely strongly discouraged.
 If you do export a macro from a header, it must have a globally unique name.
-To achieve this, it must be named with a prefix consisting of your project\'s namespace name (but upper case).
+To achieve this, it must be named with a prefix consisting of your project's namespace name (but upper case).

-### 0 and nullptr/NULL {#0_and_nullptr/NULL}
+### 0 and nullptr/NULL {\#0\_and\_nullptr/NULL}

 Use `nullptr` for pointers, and `'\0'` for chars (and not the `0` literal).